About Belden Manufacturing Richmond Indiana

 Cross-State & Regional Corridor Workers

-Workers at the Belden Richmond plant frequently moved between multiple industrial employers across eastern Indiana and western Ohio over the course of their careers.
-Missouri and Illinois residents with work histories along the Mississippi River industrial corridor — including facilities like Labadie Power Station and Granite City Steel — may have additional exposure pathways that a skilled toxic tort attorney can identify and pursue.
+Workers at the Belden Richmond plant frequently moved between multiple industrial employers across eastern Indiana and western Ohio over the course of their careers. neighboring states residents with work histories along the Ohio River industrial corridor — including facilities like comparable regional power stations and regional steel operations — may have additional exposure pathways that a skilled toxic tort attorney can identify and pursue.

 Information about facility equipment, industrial materials, and occupational records referenced on this page is drawn from publicly available sources where applicable, including: